2017 Icelandic parliamentary election: Background

-A three-party coalition of the Independence Party, Reform Party and Bright Future had been put together after the 2016 election; it held a narrow majority of one seat in Parliament.
+A three-party coalition of the Independence Party, Viðreisn and Bright Future had been put together after the 2016 election; it held a narrow majority of one seat in Parliament.
 The cabinet formed was led by Prime Minister Bjarni Benediktsson, head of the Independence Party.

 The Icelandic legal system has a mechanism whereby a convicted individual can have their "honour restored", that is have certain civil rights restored, from five years after serving their sentence if three letters of recommendation from persons of good character who know the individual are provided.
 Hjalti Sigurjón Hauksson was convicted in 2004 for multiple rapes of his stepdaughter from age five for twelve years.
 He served a jail term of five and a half years.
 Bjarni's father, Benedikt Sveinsson, was a friend of Hjalti Sigurjón's.
 Benedikt signed a letter of recommendation, which he said Hjalti Sigurjón brought to him already drafted.
 Bjarni was informed of this in July 2017 by the justice minister, Sigríður Á. Andersen, also of the Independence Party, but Benedikt's support was not revealed by the government at first.
 At first Sigríður refused to say in public who had signed the letter, but she was ordered to do so by a Parliamentary committee.
 Bjarni said it would have been illegal for him to reveal the information earlier.

 Benedikt's involvement emerged in September.
 Bright Future left the coalition, accusing the Independence Party of a "serious breach of trust".
 Benedikt apologised for signing the letter.
 Sigríður said she was preparing a bill to reform the restored honour system.

 Bjarni acknowledged the need for new elections, although the decision is made by the President, Guðni Thorlacius Jóhannesson.
-Other parties supported new elections, although Birgitta Jónsdóttir, parliamentary chair of the Pirates, initially suggested a five-party coalition government of the Pirate Party, the Reform Party, the Left-Greens, the Social Democrats and Bright Future should be explored.
+Other parties supported new elections, although Birgitta Jónsdóttir, parliamentary chair of the Pirates, initially suggested a five-party coalition government of the Pirate Party, Viðreisn, the Left-Greens, the Social Democrats and Bright Future should be explored.
 There had been unsuccessful discussions about such a coalition after the previous election.

 According to a poll conducted by Morgunblaðið, 57% of Icelanders believed calling the snap election was right.